Bus ticket prize draw

 Under a franchise model, LTAs decide all the bus services that should be provided in their area, with bus operators bidding for the right to run them on a contractual basis.

 As a result, there would be no specifically commercial network.
-Although the franchising model gives LTAs full control of where and when buses operate,and the fares charged, it also means the LTA is required to meet the overall cost of providing all the services in their area that are not met by passenger fares and other income.
+Although the franchising model gives LTAs full control of where and when buses operate, and the fares charged, it also means the LTA is required to meet the overall cost of providing all the services in their area that are not met by passenger fares and other income.

-Under current legislation, only Mayoral combined authorities have an automatic right to use franchising powers, and to date only London uses this system; however there are plans to introduce franchising to Greater Manchester in the near future.
+Under current legislation, only mayoral combined authorities have an automatic right to use franchising powers, and to date only London uses this system.
+However, there are plans to introduce franchising to Greater Manchester in the near future.

 Enhanced partnerships (EPs) are a new type of arrangement between LTAs and bus operators.
-The purpose of the EP is to create a formal, collaborative agreement between LTAs and bus operators to deliver bus improvements in an area.
+The purpose of the EP is to create a formal, collaborative agreement between LTAs and bus operators to make bus improvements in an area.
 As part of an EP, the LTA and operators can set service standards, including the frequency of buses along specific routes, the type of vehicle to be used and the availability of ticket products and payment methods.

 Enhanced partnerships also allow for integration between different types of public transport with more joint ticketing arrangements and better timetabling to allow interchange.
 An EP would therefore bring many of the benefits of a franchise in terms of providing a more joined up bus network but the operation of the commercial services would still remain with the bus companies.